datumnova/duckdb_onelake/PARTITION_SYNTAX.md

 ## Limitations

-- Partition columns must exist in the table schema
+- Partition columns must exist in the table schema.
-- Setting applies only to the next CREATE TABLE statement
+- The clause applies to the immediately following `CREATE TABLE` statement.
-- Static builds don't include the helpful PARTITION BY error message
+- Static builds without the parser extension fallback still require the manual session variable approach.
-- External query preprocessing required for true PARTITION BY syntax support